 Are the people in Plato’s Cave being farmed?
 Fatted for slaughter, perhaps, like modern farm-animals kept in tiny artificially lit cubicles for their whole lives, a slatted floor opening periodically to let their excrement through?
 That might explain their captivity, but the real question about the Cave is not why these people are being kept prisoner.
 Plato doesn’t need to go into this, because the spectacle of enslaved human beings is familiar enough – it is, after all, the primary and omnipresent theme of history.
 His focus is purely on the experience of the one who escapes from the cave, and the reactions of the others towards him.
 Plato’s point is about education – the escaper is the philosopher who has ‘seen the forms’, and accepts the role of educator.
 What tends to interest modern readers is what the story tells us about reality: the ease with which human beings accept the appearances they are presented with; their construction of a consensus reality policed by convention; their difficulty in abandoning false paradigms once they are habituated to them and have invested in them; and the attitudes they immediately resort to in order to defend themselves against others who challenge their reality: mockery, denigration, insults, and accusations of mendacity or madness.
 The simple furniture of the parable strips away ephemera and exposes the bones of the situation: in certain circumstances, people will ruthlessly defend themselves against truth.
 They will use mockery, scorn, rejection – they will break friendships and relationships to defend their precious shadows.

 Why will they not accept the testimony of the escapee?
 One reason is simple cognitive inertia.
 These people have been trapped in this bizarre ‘normality’ since birth.
 They are born in chains.
 The shadows are all they see.
-And since the shadows do not in themselves make any kind of sense, an intelligentsia or priest class has grown up in the cave, devoted to talking nonsense about nothing, and they are admired and followed because they offer some kind of reassurance.
+And since the shadows do not in themselves make any kind of sense, an intelligentsia or priest class has grown up to interpret their meaning.
+Devoted to talking nonsense about nothing, they are admired and followed because they offer some kind of reassurance.
 They have a lot to lose if they are exposed as fools.